-Another report from CommonSense Robotics Ltd., an Israel-based company that makes warehouse robots for fulfillment centers, says major retailers have invested more than $28 billion on grocery ecommerce capabilities over the past 18 months.
-A lot of that money was spent to support a surge in at-store pickup locations and home same-day delivery availability by major retailers.
+Another report from CommonSense Robotics Ltd., an Israel-based company that makes warehouse robots for fulfillment centers, says major U.S. grocery retailers have invested more than $28 billion on grocery ecommerce capabilities since the middle of 2017.
+A lot of that money was spent to support a surge in at-store pickup locations and home same-day delivery availability by major retailers, or acquisitions, such as Amazon’s purchase of Whole Foods.
 So far, though, grocery retailers are losing money on online orders, Commonsense Robotics says.

 This article includes:

 - The consumer perceptions standing in the way of greater adoption of grocery ecommerce.